 Pure summer in every bite, this Strawberry Spinach Salad is a classic we make constantly during the summer months.
 It’s perfect paired with simple proteins like grilled chicken or pork chops, and the Strawberry Vinaigrette gives you a double strawberry hit.
-It’s naturally gluten free and can be dairy free as well.
-Whether it’s for a simple weeknight dinner, entertaining, or for bbq’s, potlucks, and picnics this salad is guaranteed to be a hit!
-It’s also perfect for spring and summer holidays like Mother’s Day.
+It’s naturally gluten-free and can be dairy-free as well.
+Whether it’s for a simple weeknight dinner, entertaining, or for BBQs, potlucks, and picnics this salad is guaranteed to be a hit!

-It makes a stunning side salad and is perfect for all sorts of bbq’s and for potlucks as well.
-However we also love it for dinner with a simple protein added.
+It makes a stunning side salad and is perfect for all sorts of BBQs and potlucks as well.
+However, we also love it for dinner with a simple protein added.
 Grilled chicken is the obvious choice and it’s very tasty.
 But shrimp is also great or you can throw a steak or pork chops on the grill as well.
 You really can’t go wrong because it’s all about that fresh flavor and juicy berries.

 Ingredients & Substitutions